The 11 Best Laundry Detergents For 2023 And How To Wash Sustainably

 Health perks: Designed for sensitive skin

-Designed for baby's sensitive skin, Healthynest detergent is MADE SAFE certified and free of endocrine disrupters, phthalates, and parabens.
-It's biodegradable in water and packaged in a baby-safe, bottle.
+Designed for baby's sensitive skin, Healthybaby detergent is MADE SAFE certified, EWG-Verified, and free of endocrine disrupters, phthalates, and parabens.
+Made from plant-based enzymes, it's biodegradable in water and packaged in a baby-safe bottle.
 The concentrated formula can also be combined with water and used to clean other surfaces in the home (and of course, parents can use it to launder their clothes too).

 Sustainability perks: Biodegradable formula